-There are 3 type of treatment options available for sinus problems:
+There are 3 type of treatment options available for sinus infections and sinus problems:

 intensive antibiotic therapy

 outpatient and/or in-office sinus surgery (Balloon Sinuplasty or Functional Endoscopic Sinus Surgery)

 If you have bacterial sinusitis, the appropriate antibiotics should be prescribed.
 When looking at the chart on this page, if you have 3 or more symptoms, you should schedule an appointment with your ENT doctor for proper diagnosis.